EqualExperts/slack-gardener/RUNBOOK.md

 * Configuration:

-    * "slack.gardener.oauth.access_token" and "slack.gardener.bot.oauth.access_token" must be both present in the AWS SSM Parameter store, as the lambda will request these at the start of execution to connect to the relevant slack api's
+    * The below configuration key's must be present in the AWS SSM Parameter store, details on the configuration can be found in the [README.md](README.md).
+The lambda will request these at the start of execution:
+        * slack.gardener.oauth.access_token
+        * slack.gardener.bot.oauth.access_token
+        * slack.gardener.uri
+        * slack.gardener.idle.months
+        * slack.gardener.idle.long.years
+        * slack.gardener.idle.long.channels
+        * slack.gardener.warning.wait.weeks
+        * slack.gardener.warning.wait.message

 * Other Information: